xielidawan/INF560_hw5/README.md

 ### Step One:
 Download the docker stable on docker official website and install it.

+After you complete installation, don't forget to run it.

 Clone the repository to local.

 Way One: Downloading the App and clone the repository from the App.